reframejs/reframe/docs/usage-manual.template.md

 };
 ~~~

-We refer to [`path-to-regexp`'s docs](https://github.com/pillarjs/path-to-regexp) for further information about the route string syntax.
+See [`path-to-regexp`'s docs](https://github.com/pillarjs/path-to-regexp) for further information about the route string syntax.

 ###### React Router

 You can use React Router's components by adding the plugin [`@reframe/react-router`](/react-router).

-The React Router components allow you to have
+Using React Router components allow you to implement:
  - **pushState-navigation**
    <br/>
-   What "pushState-navigation" means is explained below
+   What "pushState-navigation" means is explained below.
  - **Nested Routes**
    <br/>
    For pages that differ in only some parts, in other words, where the majority of the view is the same.